-If the Council has asked an individual to attend an Interview under Caution because it believes that there are grounds to suspect that they may have committed an offence, this does not mean that the Council believes that they are guilty and will prosecute them.
-It means that the evidence the Council has obtained so far suggests that they may have committed an offence.
+If the Council has asked you to attend an Interview under Caution because it believes that there are grounds to suspect that you may have committed an offence.
+This does not mean that the Council believes that you are guilty.

-The interview is held in order to give an individual the opportunity to provide an explanation of the events that have occurred, although should evidence emerge during the interview that they have committed an offence, they may be faced with criminal proceedings or alternative action may be taken against them.
+The interview is held in order to give you the opportunity to provide an explanation of the events that have occurred, although should evidence emerge during the interview that you have committed an offence, you may be faced with criminal proceedings or alternative action may be taken against you.